yarnoiser/async-io/README.md

 ```
 [procedure] (writer-write! x)
 ```
-Write's characters from writer *x*'s buffer to *x*'s file descriptor.
+Writes characters from writer *x*'s buffer to *x*'s file descriptor.
 Throws an exception if *x*'s file descriptor is not ready to be written to.

 #### writer-finished?